vmware-tanzu/azure-log-analytics-nozzle-release/README.md

 The Nozzle for VMware Tanzu for Microsoft Azure Log Analytics is a Cloud Foundry (CF) component which forwards metrics from the [Loggregator](https://docs.cloudfoundry.org/loggregator/architecture.html) Firehose to OMS Log Analytics.
 In the following document, it will be referred to as `Nozzle for VMware Tanzu for Microsoft Azure Log Analytics` or `nozzle` for short.

-**Warning**: This product was originally written against and published to the Pivotal Network against the Firehose V1 API (So no gurantee that it will work with current version of Cloud Foundry).
-In November 2019 the Cloud Foundry project indicated that this API would be [deprecated](https://lists.cloudfoundry.org/g/cf-dev/topic/proposal_deprecation_of_the/29741830).
-In preparation for this the OMS Nozzle has been removed from general support and is no longer supported under the standard [Pivotal Lifecycle Policy](https://tanzu.vmware.com/support/lifecycle_policy).
-For future support, please raise a ticket with Pivotal, indicating the existence of this ticket with Microsoft.

 ## Prerequisites

 ### 1. Deploy a CF or PCF environment in Azure